 The Code of Practice advocates a graduated response to meeting pupils' needs.
-When pupils are identified as having SEND, the school will intervene through these differentiated responses.
+When they are identified as having SEND, the school will intervene through.
 These are often described as Waves of intervention:

-WAVE 1: Quality first teaching through differentiation in English and Maths lessons.

-WAVE 2: Small group support for those pupils who are achieving below age expected levels.

-WAVE 3: Focused, individualised programmes for pupils working well below age expectation.
+- WAVE 1: Quality first teaching through differentiation in English and Maths lessons. - WAVE 2: Small group support for those pupils who are achieving below age expected levels. - WAVE 3: Focused, individualised programmes for pupils working well below age expectation.